District Wildfire News and Advisories

 Persons experiencing questionable or severe symptoms during smoky conditions should seek professional medical advice and treatment.
 The following actions are recommended as needed when wildfire smoke impacts your location:

 |• Limit your outdoor activities, especially children and people with chronic heart and lung diseases.

 • Check or replace air conditioner filters.
-Higher MERV-rated filters are recommended (8 through 13, with MERV-13 providing the best protection).
+Higher MERV-rated filters are recommended (MERV-13 or higher).
 Run air-conditioners on the “re-circulate” setting, if available.
 A small percentage of newer homes have ventilation systems that actively bring in outdoor air.
 These should be turned off or set to a “re-circulate” mode.
 Do not run swamp coolers or whole house fans;

 • If you need to drive through smoke, make sure your windows are closed and run your air conditioner on the re-circulate setting.

 • If you do not have air conditioning and it is too hot to remain indoors during unhealthy conditions, consider temporarily relocating to an alternative location;